Pfiffikus/toolkit/doc/overleaf-rc.md

 ### `NGINX_HTTP_LISTEN_IP`

-Sets the host IP address(es) that the [TLS Proxy](tls-proxy.md) container will bind to for http redirect.
+Sets the _numeric_ host IP address(es) that the [TLS Proxy](tls-proxy.md) container will bind to for http redirect.
 For example, if this is set to `127.0.1.1` then http connections to `127.0.1.1` will be redirected to the https web interface.

-Typically this should be set to the external IP of your host.
+Typically this should be set to the _numeric_ external IP of your host.
 Do not set it to `0.0.0.0` as this will typically cause a conflict with `SHARELATEX_LISTEN_IP`.

 - Default: `127.0.1.1`